msobanjo/courseware/topics/powershell/modules/navigation/README.md

 C:\Users\bob\readme.txt
 ```
 ### Absolute Path
-An absolute path specifies the location of a file or folder by providing the **full path** which is every directory from the top of the filesystem to get to the item.
+An absolute path specifies the location of a file or folder by providing the **full path** i.e. every directory from the top of the filesystem down to the object in question.
-On Windows you must specify the drive letter (Default primary drive is `C:`) at the start of the path.
+On Windows, you must specify the drive letter (Default primary drive is `C:`) at the start of the path.
-Linux has a very different file system to Windows, you will only need to start the path with a forward slash (`/`) to get to the root of the file system.
+Linux has a very different file system to Windows - you only need to start the path with a forward slash (`/`) to get to the root of the file system.
 Below are examples of absolute paths to the hosts file on both Windows and Linux.
 #### Windows
 ```text